EdLeckert/ha_etekcity_blood_pressure_monitor/README.md

 2. Restart Home Assistant.
 3. Power on the Etekcity Smart Blood Pressure Monitor by pressing the `MEM` button.
 The device should be discovered automatically by Home Assistant.
 4. In the Home Assistant UI, navigate to `Settings` then `Devices & services`.
 In the `Integrations` tab, you should see the Etekcity Smart Blood Pressure integration listed under `Discovered`.
 Click `ADD` and fill in the forms.
-5. Optionally, you may click on the `ADD INTEGRATION` button at the bottom right and select `Etekcity Blood Pressure BLE`.
+5. Optionally, you may click on the `ADD INTEGRATION` button at the bottom right and select `Etekcity Blood Pressure Monitor`.
 Fill in the forms.

 ## Usage